Slain newspaper employees were dedicated to work, community

 Broughton, the paper's sports editor, said he had worked with McNamara since 1994 and sat in a neighboring cubicle.

+The paper's newsroom was full of plenty of "misfits in one way or another," but McNamara didn't fall into that category, Casey said.
+Instead, he was a personable, approachable nice guy with an "encyclopedic knowledge" of sports and music.

-McNamara was an avid basketball player with a self-deprecating sense of humor and bellowing laugh who had married his college sweetheart, Broughton said.
+McNamara was an avid basketball player with a self-deprecating sense of humor and bellowing laugh who had married his college sweetheart, according to Broughton.

 "He often said that marrying her was his greatest accomplishment," Broughton said.